On the distribution of periods of holomorphic cusp forms and zeroes of period polynomials: On the zeroes of the period polynomials

+Thus $r_{f,\gamma} $ is actually a polynomial of degree $k-2$ and normalizing it so that it becomes a monic polynomial the coefficients become;

 We can now prove the promised asymptotic expression for the zeroes of $r_{f, \gamma}$ as $c\rightarrow \infty$. \begin{proof}[Proof of Theorem \ref{zeroes}] Let $r=\gamma\infty=a/c$.
-First of all by using (\ref{period}) and the bounds from Proposition \ref{bounds}, we conclude the following;
+Using (\ref{firstcoef}) we see that $b_{f,k-2}(\gamma)\gg_k c^{k-2}$.
+Combining this with the expression (\ref{period}) and the bounds from Proposition \ref{bounds}, we conclude the following;